-There were 6 reported strandings of spinner dolphins in the Gulf of Mexico during 1999-2006 (2 in Alabama, 4 in Texas).
-There was evidence of human interaction for 1 animal that stranded during 2003 in Texas.
+There were 6 reported strandings of spinner dolphins in the Gulf of Mexico during 1999-2007 (2 in Alabama during 2003, 1 in Florida during 2002, and 3 in Texas during 2003 and 2004; NOAA National Marine Mammal Health and Stranding Response Database unpublished data, accessed 16 September 2008).
+Evidence of human interaction was detected for 1 animal that stranded during 2003 in Texas.
 This animal had monofilament line around its tail stock but not into the skin, and abrasions around its flukes as though the animal had been towed.
 In addition, possible propeller marks were noted.
 Stranding data probably underestimate the extent of fishery-related mortality and serious injury because not all of the marine mammals which die or are seriously injured in fishery interactions wash ashore, not all that wash ashore are discovered, reported or investigated, nor will all of those that do wash ashore necessarily show signs of entanglement or other fishery interaction.
 Finally, the level of technical expertise among stranding network personnel varies widely as does the ability to recognize signs of fishery interactions.